omniti-labs/pg_jobmon/doc/pg_jobmon.md

 *update_step(p_job_id bigint, p_step_id bigint, p_status text, p_message text) RETURNS void*
     Update the status of the job_id and step_id passed to it.
     p_message is for further information on the status of the step.

-*close_job(p_job_id bigint) RETURNS void*
+*close_job(p_job_id bigint, text default 'job_alert_nagios') RETURNS void*
     Used to successfully close the given job_id.
     Defaults to using job_alert_nagios table status text.

-*close_job(p_job_id bigint, p_config_table text) RETURNS void*
-    Same as above for successfully closing a job but allows you to use custom status
-    text that you set up in another table.
+You can feed it another table name that allows you to use custom status text that you set up in another table.
     See MONITORING section for more info.

-*fail_job(p_job_id bigint) RETURNS void*
+*fail_job(p_job_id bigint, p_config_table text) RETURNS void*
     Used to unsuccessfully close the given job_id.
     Defaults to using job_alert_nagios table status text.

-*fail_job(p_job_id bigint, p_config_table text) RETURNS void*
-    Same as above for unsuccessfully closing a job but allows you to use custom status
-    text that you set up in another table.
+You can feed it another table name that allows you to use custom status text that you set up in another table.
     See MONITORING section for more info.

-*cancel_job(v_job_id bigint) RETURNS boolean*
+*cancel_job(v_job_id bigint, p_config_table text) RETURNS boolean*
     Used to unsuccessfully terminate the given job_id from outside the running job.
     Calls pg_cancel_backend() on the pid stored for the job in job_log.
     Sets the final step to note that it was manually cancelled in the job_detail table.
     Defaults to using job_alert_nagios table status text.

-*cancel_job(v_job_id bigint, p_config_table text) RETURNS boolean*
-    Same as above for unsuccessfully, manually cancelling a job but allows you to use custom status text that you set up in another table.
+You can feed it another table name that allows you to use custom status text that you set up in another table.
     See MONITORING section for more info.

+The below functions all return full rows of the format for the given SETOF table, which means you can treat them as tables as far as filtering the result.
+For all functions that have a default integer parameter at the end, this signifies a default limit on the number of rows returned.
+You can change this as desired, or just leave out that parameter to get the default limit.
+All show functions also automatically uppercase all parameters to be consistent with above logging functions.

+*show_job(p_name text, int default 10) RETURNS SETOF job_log*
+    Return all jobs from job_log that match the given job name.

+*show_job_like(p_name text, int default 10) RETURNS SETOF job_log*
+    Return all jobs from job_log that contain the given text somewhere in the job name (does a ~ match).

+*show_job_status(p_status text, int default 10) RETURNS SETOF job_log*
+    Return all jobs from job_log matching the given status.

+*show_job_status(p_name text, p_status text, int default 10) RETURNS SETOF @extschema@.job_log*
+    Return all jobs from job_log that match both the given job name and given status.

+*show_detail(p_id bigint) RETURNS SETOF @extschema@.job_detail*
+    Return the full log from job_detail for the given job id.

+*show_detail(p_name text, int default 1) RETURNS SETOF @extschema@.job_detail*
+    Return the full log from job_detail matching the given job name.
+By default returns only the most recent job details.
+    Given a higher limit, it will return all individual job details in descending job id order.

+*show_running(int default 10) RETURNS SETOF @extschema@.job_log*
+    Returns the details from job_log for any currently running jobs that use pg_jobmon.

 **Log Tables:**